Anti-Christian sentiment: Late modern period

+The First Portuguese Republic was intensely anti-clerical.
+Under the leadership of Afonso Costa, the Minister of Justice, the revolution immediately targeted the Catholic Church; the provisional government began devoting its entire attention to an anti-religious policy.
+On 8 October the religious orders in Portugal were expelled, and their property was confiscated.
+On 10 October – five days after the inauguration of the Republic – the new government decreed that all convents, monasteries and religious orders were to be suppressed.
+All residents of religious institutions were expelled and their goods were confiscated.
+The Jesuits were forced to forfeit their Portuguese citizenship.
+A series of anti-Catholic laws and decrees followed each other in rapid succession.

 The Red Terror in Spain committed various acts of violence that included the desecration and burning of monasteries, convents, and churches.
 The failed coup of July 1936 set loose a violent onslaught on those that revolutionaries in the Republican zone identified as enemies; "where the rebellion failed, for several months afterwards merely to be identified as a priest, a religious, or simply a militant Christian or member of some apostolic or pious organization, was enough for a person to be executed without trial".

+Although Nazi Germany never officially proclaimed a Kirchenkampf against Christian churches, top Nazis freely expressed their contempt for Christian teachings in private conversations.
+Nazi ideology conflicted with traditional Christian beliefs in various respects – Nazis criticized Christian notions of "meekness and guilt" on the basis that they "repressed the violent instincts necessary to prevent inferior races from dominating Aryans".
+Aggressive anti-church radicals like Alfred Rosenberg and Martin Bormann saw the conflict with the churches as a priority concern, and anti-church and anti-clerical sentiments were strong among grassroots party activists.
+Hitler himself disdained Christianity, as Alan Bullock noted:

 Throughout the history of the Soviet Union (1917–1991), there were periods when Soviet authorities brutally suppressed and persecuted various forms of Christianity to different extents depending on State interests.
 The state advocated the destruction of religion, and to achieve this goal, it officially denounced religious beliefs as superstitious and backward.
 The Communist Party destroyed churches, ridiculed, harassed, incarcerated and executed religious leaders, flooded the schools and media with anti-religious teachings, and it introduced a belief system called "scientific atheism", with its own rituals, promises and proselytizers.
 According to some sources, the total number of Christian victims under the Soviet regime has been estimated to range around 12 to 20 million.
 At least 106,300 Russian clergymen were executed between 1937 and 1941.

 Contemporary

-Persecution of Christians in the post–Cold War era refers to the persecution of Christians from 1989 to the present, which is taking place in Africa, the Americas, Europe, Asia and Middle East.

-Christians are persecuted widely across the Arab and Islamic world.
-Muslim-majority nations in which Christian populations have suffered acute discrimination, persecution, repression, violence and in some cases death, mass murder or ethnic cleansing include; Iraq, Iran, Syria, Pakistan, Afghanistan, Saudi Arabia, Yemen, Somalia, Qatar, Kuwait, Indonesia, Malaysia, the Maldives.
-Native Christian communities are subjected to persecution in several Muslim-majority countries such as Egypt and Pakistan.
+Persecution of Christians in the post–Cold War era has been taking place in Africa, the Americas, Europe, Asia and Middle East since 1989.
+Native Christian communities are subjected to persecution across many Muslim-majority countries such as Egypt and Pakistan.
 The persecution of Christians in North Korea is ongoing and systematic.
 According to the Christian organization Open Doors, North Korea persecutes Christians more than any other country in the world.

-The issue of Christianophobia in the UK was debated on 5 December 2007 in the House of Commons.